Land Rover Defender: Defender licensees and clones

-Defenders, derivatives and clones have been built by a number of manufacturers including Santana Motors in Spain built under license from Land Rover (Land Rover [Knock-down kit] CKD kit, made from 1958 until the licence expired in 1983; Land Rover derivatives (Santana Series IV) were then developed from 1984–1994), Morattab in Iran (using parts and molds bought from Santana, Manufactures it as Pazhan using Mitsubishi/Hyundai V6 engine), Otokar in Turkey (beginning in 1987 and continued until the original production ended), and Karmann in Brazil (from 1999–2006, using Land Rover CKD kits).
+Defenders, derivatives and clones have been built by a number of manufacturers.
+Most prominent is Santana Motors in Spain, who has built these under license from Land Rover since 1958.
+They were built from CKD kits until the licence expired in 1983; Land Rover derivatives (Santana Series IV) were then introduced in 1984 and built until 1994.

+Morattab in Iran manufactures it as the "Pazhan", using a Mitsubishi/Hyundai V6 engine, using parts and molds purchased from Santana.
+Tempo in West Germany, Minerva in Belgium, Otokar in Turkey (beginning in 1987 and continued until the original production ended), and Karmann in Brazil (from 1999 to 2006, using Land Rover CKD kits) have also built Defenders and derivatives.

-Fiat also marketed a modified version of the Santana product, as the Iveco Massif, between 2007 and 2011, manufactured for Fiat by the Santana factory.
+Via their commercial vehicle arm, Fiat marketed a modified version of the Spanish Santana PS10 ("Aníbal" for the Spanish market).
+Product as the Iveco Massif between 2007 and 2011, the model was manufactured by the Santana Motor factory in Linares, Spain.

-Assembly also occurs in Pakistan, Malaysia and South Africa.
+Assembly also occurred in Pakistan, Malaysia and South Africa.

 Special editions

 Land Rover 90SV

 In 1992 the first special edition Land Rover Defender was produced.
-Called the 90SV (SV stands for "special vehicles", as all the vehicles were produced by Land Rover's Special Vehicle Operations department), they were painted turquoise and were fitted with a black canvas soft top with standard door tops.
+Called the 90SV (SV stands for "special vehicles", as all the vehicles were produced by Land Rover's Special Vehicle Operations department), they were painted turquoise and were fitted with a black canvas Tickford soft top with standard door tops.
 Alloy wheels were also fitted, together with rear disc brakes (a first for a Land Rover).
 Despite the vehicle's sporty looks, it used the standard 200Tdi turbodiesel engine.
 Only 90 were made for the UK market.

+The development of the 90SV paved the way for the North American Defender 90 soft top.
+Land Rover contracted with Safety Devices to procure roll cages.
+For the production vehicles Land Rover added padding to the roll cage from the B pillar to the C pillar using a proprietary method.
+This roll cage was later equipped to the Defender 90 for North America and is commonly known as the NAS roll cage.
+The prototype vehicle used for marketing materials did not have padding on the roll cage.

 Limited Edition (LE)

-In 1997, the last year that Defender 90’s were made available in the US, Land Rover created 300 Special Edition Station Wagons.
-Known as the Limited Edition (LE) these Land Rover Defender 90’s were painted with a unique one year colour known as Willow Green with a contrasting white accented roof; they were also fitted with body protection in the form of 5 large diamond plated sheets and an external safety cage with a full roof rack.
+In 1997, the last year that Defender 90's were made available in the US, Land Rover created 300 Special Edition Station Wagons.
+Known as the Limited Edition (LE) these Land Rover Defender 90's were painted with a unique one year colour known as Willow Green with a contrasting white accented roof; they were also fitted with body protection in the form of 5 large diamond plated sheets and an external safety cage with a full roof rack.
 The 1997 Land Rover Defender 90 LE also came with the following options as standard equipment: Air conditioning, rear ladder, rear step, twin tube running boards with diamond plate trim, front A bar and a limited edition placard which was affixed to the rear of the car that denoted its build number out of 300.